On Our Faculty

 The photographic register below was commissioned only after the Board conceded that prospective conferees prefer to see who has been shaping the tone of the institution they are about to join.

-Faculty Dossier
+Faculty Register

 Professor M. Carmichael-Dwight

-The Pembroke-Hatch Chair of Petty Grievances
+The Pembroke-Hatch Chair of Petty Grievances, Department of Petty Grievances.

 A thirty-year member of the faculty, Professor Carmichael-Dwight holds the endowed chair established by the University's founding regent and retains the original inkwell as a matter of principle.
 Her seminar, "Small Slights and Their Cultivation," remains the school's most fully subscribed exercise in remembering exactly what was said and why it mattered.
 Families often cite her syllabus when selecting a first degree for the household's sharpest operator.